dstndstn/ch_frb_io/README.md

   - Minor: implement an optimization to intensity_network_ostream which doesn't send a packet which is entirely masked (i.e. data array is all zeros)

-  - It would probably be a good idea to implement more argument checking in intensity_packet::encode().

   - It would be natural to include event counting / logging in the packet output stream, along the lines of what has already been implemented for the input stream.
 For example, we could count